 Mr. Johnson is a Special Education teacher who works with his caseload of students on supporting their progress toward the goals they set each year in their Individualized Education Plans.
 He pushes into classrooms during periods that his students need extra classroom support and pulls groups out for more focused work.

-- After students receive the direct instruction from their general education classroom teacher, Mr. Johnson follows up with students allowing them time to utilize the videos and widgets in the eBook on Mathspace for the lesson their class is working on.
+After students receive the direct instruction from their general education classroom teacher, Mr. Johnson follows up with students allowing them time to utilize the videos and widgets in the textbook on Mathspace for the lesson their class is working on.

 Mr. Johnson has discovered that the hands-on application students can utilize with the widgets and videos is a great follow up for students after they have received instruction from their math teacher.

 Mr. Johnson circulates and points out to students different ways that their work with the widgets connects to parts of the lesson they just listened to.

 When it is time for independent practice, Mr. Johnson has worked out an arrangement with the student’s teacher to allow them to use Mathspace instead of the traditional paper-pencil worksheets she normally provides.
 Mr. Johnson has found that Mathspace is a great adaptation for students who have learning differences.

 Because the general education teacher shares her lesson plans with Mr. Johnson at the beginning of each week, he has already created adaptive tasks for the students for the topic they are learning today.

 Mr. Johnson sits separately with the students and observes their progress on the adaptive tasks on his screen.
 He is able to see step-by-step where students are struggling and is able to pull them together periodically to discuss misconceptions.